-In addition to serving as the Chairman of the Board for Philadelphia City Rowing, Tony has held numerous leadership positions within the Anti-Defamation League and is currently President of the Anti-Defamation League Foundation.
+In addition to serving as the Chairman of the Board for Philadelphia City Rowing, Tony has held numerous other leadership positions including within the Anti-Defamation League.
+He is currently President of the Anti-Defamation League Foundation.
 He is also a member of the Board of Directors of the Jewish Federation of Greater Philadelphia and chairs the Policy, Strategy and Funding Committee.

 Tony is an avid rower out of Vesper Boat Club where he also serves as a member of its Board of Directors.
 Tony has competed in local, national, and international competitions.

 Steven Bradley is the president and CEO of Bradley & Bradley Associates, Inc., a Philadelphia-based specialty insurance broker that addresses the unique insurance needs of non-profits, charter schools, quasi-government and healthcare organizations, and the small business community.
 Steven also serves as the Chairman of the African-American Chamber of Commerce of Pennsylvania, New Jersey, and Delaware.
 Steven holds a B.A. in Mathematics/Economics from Fisk University.
 One of the most memorable experiences for Steven during college was participating in a program called Inroads.
 The mission of Inroads is to expose talented underserved youth to business environments and prepare them for corporate and community leadership through various experiences including college internships.

 James Lynch is the Philadelphia School District's executive director of athletics.